JS-DevTools/ono/README.md

 Features
 --------------------------
 * Formatted error messages, using Node's [`util.format()`](https://nodejs.org/api/util.html#util_util_format_format) or your own custom formatter
-* Wrap and re-throw an error _without_ losing the original error's message and stack trace
+* Wrap and re-throw an error _without_ losing the original error's message, stack trace, and properties
 * Add custom properties to your errors &mdash; great for error codes, support numbers, help URLs, etc.
 * Errors can be serialized as JSON, including all native and custom properties
 * [Tested](http://bigstickcarpet.github.io/ono/tests/index.html) in Node, IO.js, and all modern web browsers on Mac, Windows, Linux, iOS, and Android